-How will license plate funds will be used
+How license plate funds will be used

 All proceeds from the purchase of Striped Bass Conservation plates will be administered by MET.
-They will depend on the expertise of a select panel to establish priorities and recommend projects for funding.
+The MET will depend on the expertise of a select panel to establish priorities and recommend projects for funding.
 This panel will include DMF's striped bass stock assessment scientists, an academic researcher, an environmental advocacy organization representative, a recreational fishing representative, and a commercial fishing representative.

 Funds from the sale of this plate will be used to:

 - Study striped bass populations, stock structure, movements, and local ecology

 - Improve passageways for sea-run fish (e.g., river herring, eels), expanding forage food options for striped bass